Develop a winning mindset

 Ramona athletics sparks leadership, focus, and healthy competition.

 Ramona's teams participate in the Horizon League for volleyball, cross country, basketball, soccer, softball and track and field.
-Our swimming and tennis teams compete in the Del Rey League.
+The swim team competes in the Del Rey League.

 More than 50% of our students play on at least one team, while many others are "three sport" athletes.
 Team membership is encouraged across all grade levels, and team selection is skill based with most programs offering teams at both the varsity and junior varsity levels.